bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>We will reverse engineer Promises in JavaScript together with some 90s nostalgia.
 Tagged with showdev, tutorial…</em>dev.to</a><a href="https://dev.to/itnext/reverse-engineering-understand-promises-1jfc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/zellwk/converting-callbacks-to-promises-nhn" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/zellwk/converting-callbacks-to-promises-nhn"><strong>Converting callbacks to promises</strong><br />
-<em>It’s easier to work with Promises (or Async/await) compared to callbacks.
+<em>It's easier to work with Promises (or Async/await) compared to callbacks.
 This is especially true when you work in…</em>dev.to</a><a href="https://dev.to/zellwk/converting-callbacks-to-promises-nhn" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/dailyjs/javascript-promises-zero-to-hero-plus-cheat-sheet-64d75051cffa" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/dailyjs/javascript-promises-zero-to-hero-plus-cheat-sheet-64d75051cffa"><strong>JavaScript Promises: Zero To Hero Plus Cheat Sheet</strong><br />
 <em>It’s time, friend.
 Native JavaScript promises explained how I wish they were explained to me — plus a handy cheat…</em>medium.com</a><a href="https://medium.com/dailyjs/javascript-promises-zero-to-hero-plus-cheat-sheet-64d75051cffa" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>